Islam and abortion: Other factors

-Most schools consider abortion permissible if the pregnancy poses a physical or psychological harm to the mother.
-Socio-economic factors or the presence of fetal anomalies is also viewed as justifiable reasons to abort in many schools.
+Most schools consider abortion permissible if the pregnancy poses physical or psychological harm to the mother.
+Socio-economic factors or the presence of fetal anomalies are also viewed as justifiable reasons to abort in many schools.
 However, Islamic jurists in all schools state that abortion is permissible even after the ensoulment stage of a fetus if the mother's life is in danger.